KyawPh/aia-insurance-advisor/README.md

 ## 📋 Overview

-Insurance Advisor Pro is an independent platform that streamlines the insurance consultation process through an intuitive 3-step wizard.
-It provides accurate premium calculations and generates professional PNG reports for customers.
+Insurance Advisor Pro is a professional platform that streamlines the insurance consultation process through an intuitive 3-step wizard.
+Designed specifically for AIA insurance products in Myanmar, it provides accurate premium calculations and generates professional PNG reports for customers.

-**⚠️ Disclaimer**: This is an independent tool created for insurance agents.
-It is not affiliated with, endorsed by, or sponsored by AIA or any other insurance company.

 ## ✨ Key Features